Bunshock/job-scrapper/README.md

 ### Run the script:
 - Activate the virtual environment (if not already activated): `./.venv/Scripts/activate`.
 (You can exit the environment with: `deactivate`)
 - Run the script with `python src/python_scraper_app.py`
+- Select the source website to scrap
+- Configure the scraper:
     - You will be prompted to input the set of desired keywords, separated by a comma ','
+    - Configure the job search location
+    - Depending on website search rules, you might have to fulfill some conditions (e.g., you might not be able to keep both parameters empty)
+- You will also be prompted to configure the time between searches for automatic mode.
 - Now, you can decide to:
     - Fetch the jobs manually with `run`
     - Start the scheduled search (every 10 minutes) with `start`